srele96/run-them-all/README.md

 # run-them-all

-Allows you to save the series of commands you want to run in a file, and then run them all at once.
+Allows you to save the series of commands to a configuration and run them all easily.